hperrin/svelte-material-ui/REPL.md

 # Using SMUI in the Svelte REPL

-Note: The latest version of SMUI doesn't work in the REPL, because the REPL doesn't support TypeScript.

 Check out an [example REPL](https://svelte.dev/repl/aa857c3bb5eb478cbe6b1fd6c6da522a?version=3.37.0).

 SMUI components provide "bare.css" files to use in the REPL.
 In a `<svelte:head>` section, load from a CDN like UNPKG the CSS files for the fonts, for Material typography, and for SMUI: